Critical Website Definition Documents Every Business Needs

 There are another ten or more documents we could have listed that may apply to certain projects and specific tasks.
 The client should sign-off on the definition documents in order to begin the next phases of the website project.
 The Definition documents set expectations on both the client and agency-side as to the final website deliverables.
 If the client has contracted with the web agency to conduct a definition phase before committing to a full project deployment, then at the end of this phase, the client owns all of this documentation, which can serve as a project road map for any web services agency.

 So if you’re building a house or a website, remember to define your requirements, and document your plans before you begin.
-If you’d like to discuss your project or any of these sample documents please contact us.
+If you’d like to discuss your project or see additional examples of sample documents please contact us.